ryan-mcclue/unsw/anat2521/week4-living-primates-and-comparative-anatomy.md

 --------------------------
-often look at chimps because of their closeness to us to understand early hominin life. does this mean that from our common ancestor, chimps have had less in-between species? how do you know if that trait is unique to chimps or shared? so, if right-hemisphere is dominant in someone, they will be left-handeded? what about ambi-dextrous? is nasal index narrow to broad? questions about limb size variations in lab 3
+often look at chimps because of their closeness to us to understand early hominin life. does this mean that from our common ancestor, chimps have had less in-between species? how do you know if that trait is unique to chimps or shared? so, if right-hemisphere is dominant in someone, they will be left-handeded? what about ambi-dextrous? is nasal index narrow to broad? questions about limb size variations in lab 3 how many dinosaur bones are real? how to tell? if monkey having long tail that is not prehensile, what is the point? (balance?)